t0mer/certi/README.md

 ### Volumes
 In order to prevent data loss, it's recomended to mount a volume for the application Database.
 "/opt/certi/db" is the path inside the container where the sqlite db is located. it will be created automatically upon application startup.

+### Ports
+Certi has a managment api for the domains and certificates. by default the port is set to 8081.